 cooled off and does not burn cleanly and starts to produce soot and exhaust

 Installing vent-free gas logs is not a DIY job.
 Installation must be performed

 by a professional who can do the proper tests on your gas pressure and make sure

 that the installation meets building codes and follows the specifications required.

-Clearances to combustables is different than that of wood buring fires or vented gas logs.
+Clearances to combustibles is different than that of wood burning fires or vented gas logs.

 If there is a mantel above the fireplace, you may need to install a hood to divert heat away from it.

 Installation Manual for the Ventless Logs for clearance requirements before you